GabrielSantos602/DevOps-Resume-Builder/README.md

 Run terraform init and terraform apply to create the role and attach it to your EC2 instance.

-## 5. Setting Up a CI/CD Pipeline in GitLab/GitHub
+## 5. Setting Up a CI/CD Pipeline in GitLab
 ### 5.1 Introduction to CI/CD Pipelines
 CI/CD pipelines automate your software delivery process.
 The pipeline builds code, runs tests (CI), and safely deploys a new version of the application (CD).

 ### 5.2 Creating a Pipeline for AWS Lambda Deployment
-In GitLab/GitHub, create a .gitlab-ci.yml or .github/workflows file respectively.
+In GitLab, create a .gitlab-ci.yml file respectively.
 Define steps for building your application, running tests, and deploying to AWS Lambda.
 Use AWS CLI commands in your pipeline script to interact with AWS services.

+Please note examples are not complete or accurate as these are jumping points as you begin learning.